nurokhq/langgraph-api-rust/README.md

 ## Overview

 This is an auto-generated Rust client library for the LangGraph API.
-It provides type-safe bindings for interacting with the AgentOS platform, which manages AI agents, teams, workflows, sessions, and more.
+It provides type-safe bindings for interacting with LangGraph Cloud, which enables building and running stateful, multi-actor applications with LLMs.

 ## Features

 - **Type-safe API client**: Auto-generated from OpenAPI specification
 - **Async/await support**: Built on `reqwest` with async/await
 - **Flexible TLS backends**: Choose between `rustls-tls` (default) or `native-tls`
-- **Comprehensive API coverage**: Full support for all AgentOS endpoints including:
+- **Comprehensive API coverage**: Full support for all LangGraph endpoints including:
-  - Agent management and execution
+  - Assistant management (create, search, versioning, graph inspection)
-  - Team and workflow orchestration
-  - Session management
+  - Thread and conversation management
+  - Run execution (stateful and stateless, with streaming support)
+  - Scheduled runs with cron jobs
-  - Memory and knowledge base operations
+  - Key-value store operations
-  - Configuration management
+  - Agent-to-Agent Protocol (A2A) communication
+  - Model Context Protocol (MCP) support
+  - System operations (health checks, server info, metrics)

 ## Installation